 Only a short walk away lies the Diamond Beach, where the icebergs wash up on the shore, making for a stark scene in contrast with the black sand.
 After a day of exploration, you will spend the evening in this enchanting area, near the village of Hofn.

 Today will be filled with wide and open visuals of the eastern fjords, as you'll zig-zag your way through the vales and mountain passes of the eastern fjords.

-As you travel the East, you can visit the quintessential fishing villages along the remote fjords and dramatic mountainscapes.
-Notable mentions are the town of Fáskrúðsfjörður, with its well-maintained houses form the late 1800's and the picturesque town of Seyðisfjörður, embraced by steep mountains that open to a great natural port.
+You can visit the quintessential fishing villages along the remote fjords and dramatic mountainscapes as you travel the East.
+Notable mentions are the town of Faskrudsfjordur, with its well-maintained houses from the late 1800s, and the picturesque town of Seydisfjordur, embraced by steep mountains that open to a great natural port.

-Another option is to go inland and walk in the largest forest in Iceland, Hallormsstaðarskógur on the shores of Lagafljót, a beautiful lake rumoured to be inhabited by the Lagarfljótsormurinn worm, Iceland's own Loch Ness Monster.
+Another option is to go inland and walk in the largest forest in Iceland, Hallormsstadarskogur, on the shores of Lagafljot, a beautiful lake rumored to be inhabited by the Lagarfljotsormurinn worm, Iceland's own Loch Ness Monster.

-Today will end in the Egilsstaðir area, where you can rest after a long day of travel and exploration.
+Today will end in the Egilsstadir area, where you can rest after a long day of travel and exploration.

-Today your adventure will continue as you follow the ring road to travel North, and Beyond the Wall.
-You will start by crossing the Möðrudalsöræfi heights, getting a glimpse of Iceland's harsh highlands before descending into the unearthly Mývatnssveit area.
+Today your adventure will continue as you follow the ring road to travel North and Beyond the Wall.
+You will start by crossing the Modrudalsoraefi heights, getting a glimpse of Iceland's harsh highlands before descending into the unearthly Myvatnssveit area.

 On your way, you can make a small detour and visit the impressive Dettifoss waterfall.
 This thundering beast of a waterfall is the most powerful waterfall in Europe, plunging with intense force past the hexagonal basalt columns of the surrounding cliffs into the canyon below.